Biblical inerrancy: King James Only inerrantists

 A faction of those in the "King James Only movement" rejects the whole discipline of textual criticism and holds that the translators of the King James Version English Bible were guided by God and that the KJV thus is to be taken as the authoritative English Bible.
 One of its most vocal, prominent and thorough proponents was Peter Ruckman.

 Michael Licona

 In 2010, Michael Licona published a book defending the resurrection of Jesus called, The Resurrection of Jesus: A New Historiographical Approach.
 In one part of the book, Licona raised questions about the literal interpretation of the resurrection of the saints in Matthew 27:51-53.
 He suggests the passage of scripture is an apocalyptic genre.
 Scholars such as Norman Geisler accused Licona of denying the full inerrancy of the Bible in general and the Gospel narratives in particular.
 As a result, Licona resigned from his position as research professor of New Testament at Southern Evangelical Seminary and apologetics coordinator for the North American Mission Board.

 Modern Catholic discussion

-In Catholic discussion, the Bible is not inerrant or infallible as a document interpreted independently of teaching of the Church on matters of faith and morals.